Workiva/react-dart/README.md

     }
     ```

-2. Then register the class so React can recognize it.
+2. Then register the class so ReactJS can recognize it.

     ```dart
     var CoolWidget = registerComponent(() => new CoolWidgetComponent());